cengkuru/sample-data/real-examples/paraguay/dncp/README.md

 The fetch script collects a list of available contracting identifiers, and then fetches the **compiled releases** for these by default.
 You can supply the `-r` argument to fetch individual releases as well as compiled releases:

     python fetch.py -r

-The current script does not make use of authentication, so is rate limited to 4 calls per second.